RECOUNT

 Methods

-To answer the questions of what re the long term risks associated with undiagnosed ADHD/ASD and what are the costs of these risks the project includes two phases:
+To answer the questions of what are the long term risks associated with undiagnosed ADHD/ASD and what are the costs of these risks, the project includes two phases:

 Phase 1